seamusrobertmurphy/rspb-redd-feasability/README.md

 ##### Table 3: Class conversions of training samples

-Level-1 classes in the GLanCE and TimeSpec4LULC datasets were recoded below to match class labels cited in the “Lookups” sheet of “ER_Workbook_Gola_Liberia.xlsx”, and the report titled “Liberia’s Forest Reference Emission Level Submission to the UNFCCC (Woodcock et al., n.d.; Liberia 2019).
+Level-1 classes in the GLanCE and TimeSpec4LULC datasets were recoded below to match class labels cited in the "Lookups" sheet of "ER_Workbook_Gola_Liberia.xlsx", and the report titled "Liberia's Forest Reference Emission Level Submission to the UNFCCC (Woodcock et al., n.d.; Liberia 2019).